solidi/hl-mods/workspace/redist/readme.txt

         - "notthebees" - hornets spawn from a player or monster who was killed
         - "dontshoot" - firing any weapon will explode in the players hands (melee only)
         - "999" - start with 999 health and battery
+        - "berserker" - go crazy with chainsaws and fists
     - Added remaining mutator icons
     - Improved volatile mutator to blow up monsters too
 - Game Mode Changes